General

 Are you a foodie?

 If your answer is yes, then this tour will be the best for both, your journey and your appetite.
-Lip-smacking curries, flavoursome dishes and many more.
-We have especially designed this tour for tourists who are willing to enjoy the mouthwatering dishes.
+Lip-smacking curries, flavorsome dishes and many more.
+We have specially designed this tour for tourists who are willing to enjoy the mouthwatering dishes.
 This India food tour is provided for all people and tastes.
 Whether you are a seasoned curry fan and also love them hot or completely new to this kind of food and want an introduction to the different palates.
 Either way, India by Locals guides will show you a wide array of dishes.
-Offer you samples of the authentic Indian sweets as well as savouries.
+Offer you samples of the authentic Indian sweets as well as savories.
 And inform you of the variety of spices that actually make up Indian cooking.

 Why are Food Tours Great Option?

 Well, if you prefer to choose your travel destination because of food alone then you should know that India is believed to be one of the best places that offer wonderful dishes.
 And this is the reason why India by Locals conducts such tours.
-But if you think why you should take part in India food tour then just go through the points below:
+But if you think why, you should take part in India food tour then just go through the points below:

-• Be Comfortable and Get Customized Tips: Our guides will guide you to the best places and best cuisines of the city.
+- Be Comfortable and Get Customized Tips: Our guides will guide you to the best places and best cuisines of the city.
 They will make sure you did not miss any opportunity to feed your hunger with tasty, lip-licking dishes.
 Our local guides are truly passionate about food and so they will gladly point out the less crowded places.
 India by Locals guides will listen to what you are actually looking for and offer you the best spots for your budget.

-• Utilize your Time: If you are going to stay few days in India, taking part in India food tour will bring you a detailed overview of the best places that offer you good food.
+- Utilize your Time: If you are going to stay few days in India, taking part in India food tour will bring you a detailed overview of the best places that offer you good food.
 It also aids you to spot the interesting locations you might want to go back later.
 Apart from this, India food tour merges tasting stops with great stories about the area or the city.
 You will get to learn about the country in a very tasty and healthier manner.

 So, what are you looking for?
 There is a lot of delicious food waiting for you, so come hungry and have them all enjoying the exotic moments.